kursjan/petitparser2/docs/memoizations.md

 {% include note.html content="
 Memoization is a technique to remember all the results for all the positions (while caching remembered only the last result for the last position).
-Memoizations are costly as well, therefore they should be applied carefully.
+Memoizations are costly, they should be applied carefully.
 "%}

 ```smalltalk